What is Vulvar Intraepithelial Neoplasia?

 Both surgical excision and ablation will have a permanent effect on your vulvar skin.
 Depending on the area to be treated, this may impact your sex life.
 Bring your concerns to your gynecologist to make sure you fully understand the risks and possible outcomes of treatment.

 You should schedule follow-up appointments with your OB-GYN to check in on your recovery.
-Some cases of are more susceptible to relapse than others.
+Some cases are more susceptible to relapse than others.
 Your OB-GYN will evaluate your risk and help you understand how you can reduce your risk and monitor your condition.
 If you notice any changes or if your symptoms return, please call your doctor.